If you are an independently published author who wants to self-publish professionally, you absolutely must buy your own ISBNs.

-Which book format needs its own ISBN?
+Which book formats need their own ISBN?

-Hardback: No matter where you print and distribute your hardback book - if you decide to create one - you'll use the same ISBN for that, too.
+Hardback: No matter where you print and distribute your hardback book - if you create one - you'll use the same ISBN for that, too.
 (I recommend IngramSpark for hardback book creation and distribution.)

-Kindle: If you upload your ebook to Amazon KDP directly, you'll need a separate ISBN for the Kindle edition.
+Kindle: If you upload your ebook to Amazon KDP directly, you'll need a separate ISBN for the Kindle (MOBI) edition.

 Look professional to bookstores

 You also need your own ISBNs to obtain an LCCN and PCIP block for libraries.
-You may not aim to distribute to libraries but if you want your book to look just like those published by the Big 5 publishing houses, you'll want a CIP block on your copyright page.
+You may not aim to distribute to libraries but if you want your book to look exactly like those published by the Big 5 publishing houses, you'll want a CIP block on your copyright page.

 The freedom to change